5 free things to do this weekend

 (Jackson, Wyo.) - Here are 5 free things to do this weekend:

-3. Jackson Hole Historical Society & Museum Second Saturdays Program: Come on by the Jackson Hole Historical Society & Museum Saturday, August 13 from 10 a.m. - 2 p.m. for their Family-friendly 'Second Saturdays' program.
-This month’s theme: Hunters of the High Mountains.
-Try out some traditional crafts including natural-dyes, hide-painting, and spice grinding and learn about Native American life in the High Tetons!
-The event is free and open to all ages.
-It is on the back patio at the Jackson Hole History Museum, 225 N. Cache.
-Check out our ad in the News and Guide-Daily this Wednesday-Friday!
+3. Free Chipping: Clean up the yard this weekend and get the brush piles chipped for free.
+Thanks to a grant awarded to the Teton Area Wildfire Protection Coalition (TAWPC), residents can get brush piles chipped free of charge this Saturday, August 6.
+The chipper will be located in three locations in northern Teton County as indicated on the map (below).
+Residents are encouraged to bring vegetative materials from home fuels reduction work of less than 6" diameter to the chipper for processing and disposal.
+Times and locations are available in our article, "County offers free brush pile chipping this Saturday."

-4. Art Fair Locals Happy Hour: The Art Fair of Jackson Hole is hosting a Happy Hour and is open late this Saturday.
-From 5 - 7 p.m., they are offering free admission.
-Have some fun, check out some cool art and listen to some great music!
-The band Whiskey Mornin’ will be live from 3 p.m. to 7 p.m.
+4. Summer Sunday BBQ: From 5 - 10 p.m. on Sunday at the Q Roadhouse and Brewery, they will host a free Sunday Summer BBQ.
+There will be live music, lawn games, and food and drink for purchase.

-5. Concert on the Commons with Pinky and the Floyd with The Tiny Band: As a part of the Concert on the Commons music series, Pinky and the Floyd with The Tiny Band will play in Teton Village on Sunday.
+5. Concert on the Commons with Analog Son and Sonny Knight and the Lakers: As a part of the Concert on the Commons music series, Analog Son and Sonny Knight and the Lakers will play in Teton Village on Sunday.
 The concert starts at 5 p.m. and is free and open to the public.
 Food and drink will be available for purchase.
 More information is available here.

 Did we miss a great free event this weekend?
 Connect with us and let us know what's happening.